 - Make Ahead: This pudding can be made up to two days in advance.
 Top with berries and chocolate chips when ready to serve.

-- Storage: Store covered in the fridge for up to two days.
+- Storage: Store covered in the fridge for up to five days.